 During meditation, although the state is of absolute relaxation, there are many processes that continue to function.

 At the psychic level, alpha waves, associated with calm and creativity, are registered in the brain, unlike the beta waves that are normally recorded, in a conscious and alert state.
 This first produces a reduction of stress, always linked to daily concerns, and at the same time, after having meditated, it offers the possibility of addressing these issues with another perspective, more serene and focused.

-On a physical level, a decrease in heart rate, a slow and leisurely breathing and a state of relaxation in the muscles and in the body in general are observed, which generates benefits in the functioning of the metabolism and physical performance.
+On a physical level, a decrease in heart rate, slow and leisurely breathing, and a state of relaxation in the muscles and in the body, in general, are observed, which generates benefits in the functioning of the metabolism and physical performance.

 Over the years and technological improvements in neurological investigations, better functioning of the brain, as well as an improvement in memory and concentration, are proven benefits of meditation.

 - Has substance abuse or mental health affected your personal life and might need to speak with a professional about getting help?
 Coming from out of California and wondering how to travel and accommodate the transition?
 Learn more at La Jolla Recovery.